-Spotify should be an independent artists' best friend.
-Afterall it pays them for every stream and gives them the chance for their music to be heard by fans all over one Spotify connected world.
+Spotify should be an indie musician's best friend.
+After all, it pays them for every stream and gives them the chance for their music to be heard by fans all over one Spotify-connected world.

 But the dream of blowing up and being 'big in Japan' just doesn't just happen.
 In fact it's claimed 20% of tracks on Spotify have never been streamed that equates to 400,000 unheard tracks.
 It's clear success requires promotion and here comes the frustrating part... currently direct promotional tools on Spotify are limited.

-Spotify has created an abundance of features that help the independent artist once the music has been discovered, but very few that directly help with first time discovery.
+Spotify has created an abundance of features that help the independent artist once the music has been discovered, but very few directly help with first-time discovery.
 For example.